desraymondz/rsvp-google.github.io/README.md

 ## Steps to Implement

 1. **Set Up the Google Form and Link to Google Sheets:**
    - Create a Google Form with the necessary fields (e.g., customer name, email, service, appointment date, time, number of pax, special requests).
+In this project, I will use this <a href="https://rsvpgoogle.pages.dev/" target="_blank">format</a>.
    - In Google Forms, navigate to the `Responses` tab and click on `Link to Sheets` to connect the form to a Google Sheet.

 2. **Configure the Google Sheet and Script:**